-Cumulative security update was already released by Microsoft.
+A cumulative security update was already released by Microsoft.
 It offers software-level protection against speculative execution, which should take off automatically to systems running Windows 10.
-To check if your computer is up to date, go to start menu, click settings, and click on Windows Update.
+To check if your computer is up to date, go to the start menu, click Settings, and click on Windows Update.

 For MacOS and iOS Users